CyberYoshi64/cy64-scriptbox/ctgp7upd/README.md

 If `folder` isn't specified as an argument, the script will ask for a valid path, which can also be used to drag'n'drop the CTGP-7 folder in the prompt or enter the path to the CTGP-7 folder, inclusive.

-## Warning

-Although the code has some attempts to be compatibile with Windows, I cannot garantuee that this code works on Windows or macOS.

-If compatibility is uncertain, *please make a backup of your CTGP-7 installation and other important data from your 3DS's SD Card*, although SD Card corruption stemming from this tool should not be the case.
-It has several protections from corrupting files that aren't finished downloading.
 If it doesn't work and you can help with the script, please file an issue. **Pull requests could be used, but cannot be merged, due to the way my Git setup works**

 ## Author notes